satyamsoni290120-bit/satyamsoni/README.md

 # satyamsoni
-This is my first git
+This is my first git repositry
+Author - Satyam soni